 It is a common bird when you look up.
 Circling over a huge area to spot its prey and being chased by crows when in their domain.
 Masters of the sky, their eye vision, and aerodynamics are amazing.

-They are known for the amazing eyesight, in-flight maneuverings to catch or even snatch the prey.
+They are known for their amazing eyesight, and in-flight maneuverings to catch or even snatch prey.
 While resting on the tree branches Brahminy Kites can be seen sharing the space with black kites and crows.

 Recommend you read the following travel blog on birding & bird photography.